 Both female and male Bobtails have laid-back, mellow, and self-confident temperaments.
 However, they are fierce when it comes to their families and form strong emotional bonds with their owners.

 This breed has an uncanny ability to understand human emotions.
 They can put on a show and entertain you for hours with their antics.
 But they will also offer a shoulder to cry on in times of distress.

 Since they are so attuned to human emotions, Bobtails are often used in psychotherapy programs.

-To avoid any problems from arising, socialize your Bobtail kitten from a young age.
+To avoid any problems, socialize your Bobtail kitten from a young age.

 They, generally love the company and become fast friends with other people, children, or pets.

 Like any other breed, the American Bobtail can become depressed and destructive if constantly ignored or left alone.